 Since its founding in 1984 Quorum has developed into a fine amateur choir capable of singing music often the preserve of professional choirs or elite amateur choirs.
 Quorum remains close to its roots continuing to specialise in renaissance sacred music and has expanded its repertoire to include unaccompanied music by contemporary composers.

 Quorum has sung in the following churches in Milton Keynes/North Bucks/Bedfordshire area: St Andrews, Great Linford; St Mary Magdalene, Willen; St James, New Bradwell; St George the Martyr, Wolverton; Holy Trinity, Wolverton; Cross and Stable, Downs Barn; St Michael, Walton Hall; St Bede’s, Newport Pagnell; All Saints, Lathbury; St Peter, Stoke Goldington; St Peter, Gayhurst; All Saints, Ravenstone; St Mary, Mursley; St Nicholas, Little Horwood; St Swithin, Swanbourne; St Botolph’s’, Aspley Guise; St James, Husbome Crawley.

 Churches further afield include: St John the Baptist, Ightfield; St Peter’s, Brooke; St George’s, Nottingham.

-Quorum has contributed to events in many venues including the open day at the Milton Keynes Theatre; St Leonard and St Andrew, Little Linford; Holy Trinity Garrison Church, Windsor; numerous summer fetes and garden parties, weddings in many churches in the Milton Keynes/North Bucks area; carol singing at Mercedes Benz Headquarters in Milton Keynes and two concerts in St Mary and St Giles Church Stony Stratford.
+Quorum has contributed to events in many venues including the open day at the Milton Keynes Theatre; St Leonard and St Andrew, Little Linford; Holy Trinity Garrison Church, Windsor; numerous summer fetes and garden parties, weddings in many churches in the Milton Keynes/North Bucks area; carol singing at Mercedes Benz Headquarters in Milton Keynes and concerts in St Mary and St Giles Church Stony Stratford.